What Is a Dual-Speed Compressor?

 As an industrial or manufacturing business in the UK, you might be wondering how you can improve the performance and energy efficiency of your equipment to reduce your running costs and electricity bills.
 One simple way to achieve this is to use a dual-speed air compressor to reduce the off-load energy consumed, once the upper pressure set point has been reached.
 However, before deciding whether to choose a dual-speed compressor as opposed to a single-speed or variable-speed alternative, you need to know how each compressor works, their pros and cons, and how they can impact your critical business processes.

-Anglian Compressors has been one of the UK’s leading compressed air specialists for almost five decades so you can trust us for honest, reliable, and can offer up-to-date advice based on the latest technologies.
+Anglian Compressors has been one of the UK’s leading compressed air specialists for almost five decades.
+You can rely on us for honest, reliable, and up-to-date advice based on the latest technologies.
 Give us a call to learn more about the benefits of dual-speed compressors.
-Keep reading to find out how dual-speed solutions stack up against the alternatives.
+Keep reading to understand how dual-speed solutions compare to other compressor types.

 Understanding Commercial Air Compressor Types